Ralerus/ePortfolio-OpenUI5/Tutorial.md

 ```

 From now on, all UI texts will follow this way.

+>That was version 2, you can find the current state of all files [here](https://github.com/Ralerus/ePortfolio-OpenUI5/tree/version2/webapp).

 ## 7. Implement Wizard with three WizardSteps (with icons) in View